eahrold/AllTheThings/reviews/svelte-native.md

 That being said, RN's no golden goose, and a well maintained open source package you depend on today could just as easily be gone tomorrow.

-Also there's very little documentation about how to adapt the Svelete syntax to NativeScript So if you've got a fair amount of experience with Svelte, it may be easier to port the packages, but if you'll be fairly new to both platforms, the guides can actually be a bit misleading because it's not super clear how to reconsile native script design patterns with Svelte.
+Also there's very little documentation about how to adapt the Svelte syntax to NativeScript So if you've got a fair amount of experience with Svelte, it may be easier to port the packages, but if you'll be fairly new to both platforms, the guides can actually be a bit misleading because it's not super clear how to reconcile native script design patterns with Svelte.

 The dream, ReactNative's Native bridging with Svelte!
-Now that would be somethign
+Now that would be something

 ### Does Svelte performance really matter on Mobile?